The most famous French Impressionists

 Claude Monet was one of the founders of Impressionism and one of the most talented painters of his generation.
 Trained at the École des Beaux-Arts in Paris, he was able to move beyond the methods and precepts of his training to find his own path and, in doing so, express his full talent.
 As a reaction to the dictates of academic painting, Claude Monet founded the Impressionist movement with other major figures such as Pierre-Auguste Renoir.

-His most well-known works may be Impression, Sunrise and Waterlilies.
+His most famous paintings may be Impression, Sunrise and Waterlilies.
 Claude Monet established himself as a gifted portrayer of light and left us with an impressive collection of over 2000 works.
 In 1883, he moved to Giverny, where he lived for nearly 40 years.
-He spent many happy days there and while still alive was successful enough to earn his living from his art.
+He spent many happy days in what we call Monet's house and while still alive was successful enough to earn his living from his art.

 Pierre-Auguste Renoir, painter of a happy life